mitzCanCode/netscan/README.md

 **Disclaimer**: This tool is for educational purposes only.
 Use it responsibly and ensure you have permission to scan the network you are using.

-## Note
-You can get an API key by creating an account on https://macvendors.com